Sara Friedman

 I am a sociocultural anthropologist with broad interests in the intersections between intimate life and political and legal domains in China and Taiwan.
 My research to date has examined the role of state power, law, and citizenship in gender and sexual identities, intimate relationships, and the embodied politics of labor and desire.
 Major areas of inquiry include the politics of marriage and citizenship in socialist and late-socialist China; sovereignty struggles in the context of marriage migration between China and Taiwan; how immigration reconfigures practices of citizenship and national belonging; and state marginalization of non-heteronormative intimacies and families.
 These interests reflect my commitment to asking anthropological questions about intimate lives that integrate valuable insights from gender and sexuality studies and critical legal studies.
 They also emerge from my experiences living and working in China and Taiwan since the late 1980s.

-To read about my work on marital immigration and Taiwanese sovereignty, see this blog post.
-Or you can listen to this interview about the project.
+To learn more about my work on marital immigration and Taiwanese sovereignty, please listen to this interview about the project.

 I am currently engaged in two major research projects: